cloudmesh/classes/docs/source/lesson/communication/piazza.rst

    it even happens that by thinking through the problem, you come up with the answer yourself.

-2. Verify that your question has not yet been answerd with a serach on the Web, Class Web page, or class piazza, this may require multiple searches.
+2. Verify that your question has not yet been answered with a search on the Web, Class Web page, or class piazza, this may require multiple searches.

 3. In case it is a technical question, write down any error codes that appear on your screen. do **not use screenshots** if the text is characters.
-This is because repleys my need to paste and copy from the original.
+This is because a reply my need to paste and copy from the original.
 Also screenshots are not searchable.
 We will not answer any questions that post screenshots if they are not necessary.
 It is far easier to copy and paste and use terminal type in the formatting.
 Also if the text is posted it is searchable.
-(Any unecesaary screnshot will recieve a point deduction.
+(Any unnecessary screenshot will recieve a point deduction.
 Based on experience we have to do this as previous students in other classes ignored this policy).